 - Social shares

-The transition to SSL site will make the site use https.
+The transition to the SSL site will make the site use https.
 This small-looking change can mean a loss of all comments and share counts of social media.
 You must take all the efforts back from the beginning.
 In addition, social icons may not work properly on the site.
 And, there may be a frustrating cycle of error after error.

 - Internal links

 How many internal links are on the site?
-It equals with the effort you may take in replacing them using their new https URL.
+It is equivalent to the effort you may take in replacing them using their new https URL.

 - Plugin problems